jonseymour/git-plugin/README.md

 package-manager-adapter
 -----------------------
-A pluggable component of git-pm that exposes a platform-specific package manager via a uniform interface.
+A pluggable component of git-plugin that exposes a platform-specific package manager via a uniform interface.

 DEPENDENCY MANAGEMENT
 =====================
 It is unclear yet how important dependency management will be.
 Where possible, such concerns will be delegated to platform-specific package managers.
-That said, there may still be value in managing dependencies between git-pm packages at the git-pm level.
+That said, there may still be value in managing dependencies between git-plugin packages at the git-plugin level.

 PACKAGE NAME
 ============
 The package name is currently gpm.
 Howeve, the "General Purpose Mouse" package has already claimed this name in the apt space, at least.

-So, it might be better to use 'git-pm' as the package name, which isn't so bad since idiomatic use of the package should be 'git pm blah'.
+So, it might be better to use 'git-plugin' as the package name, which isn't so bad since idiomatic use of the package should be 'git pm blah'.

 SUPPORTED PACKAGE MANGERS
 =========================
-The intent of git-pm is not to duplicate the functionality of existing package managers.
+The intent of git-plugin is not to duplicate the functionality of existing package managers.
 The intent is to provide a plugin manager for git as a platform itself.
 To the extent that a build process is required to install a git extension, then such concerns will be delegated to a real package manager that knows how to deal with such concerns.